 The next is that of the murderer.
 Saul of Tarsus was a murderer.
-Ah, my hearer!
-What cannot the blood of Christ cleanse from?
-What cannot the grace of God do?
+Ah, my hearer! what cannot the blood of Christ cleanse from? what cannot the grace of Goddo?
 Saul of Tarsus had been a murderer.
-And I know that some have gone from the drop of Newgate1 to the throne of God.
-Some have gone from Horsemonger jail, that have there been hanged, that after their crime, and after they were in prison, having been brought to a knowledge of God, to a knowledge of Christ, and Almighty mercy has saved them.
-And if their crime has not put an end to their mortal career, they would have been murderers no more.
+And I know that some have gone from the drop of Newgate to the throne of God.
+Some have gone from Horsemonger Gaol, that have there been hanged that after their crime, and after they were in prison, have been brought to a knowledge of God, to a knowledge of Christ-and Almighty mercy hath saved them.
+And if their crime had not put an end to their mortal career, they would have been murderers no more.
 No; they are now reconciled to God.
 They look back and say, "What a wicked heart mine must have been! what a criminal heart! what a devilish heart! what a demoniacal heart!
 Whence could I have gathered up those awful dregs of hell that led me to the dreadful deed of murdering my fellow-creature?
 Loathsome wretch that I am!
-"Lord, remember me when you come into your kingdom."
-"This day", murderer as you have been, "shall you be with me in paradise."
+"Lord, remember me when thou comest into thy kingdom."
+"This day"-murderer as thou hast been-"shalt thou be with me in paradise."